-- Section 2. (a) All hours worked over a twelve (12) hour shift will be paid at the rate of time and one-half (1 1⁄2). - (b) All hours worked over 84 hours in a bi-weekly pay period shall be paid at the rate of time and one-half (1 1⁄2). - (c) All hours taken off during the regular work schedule without pay will be made up before the time and one-half $(1\frac{1}{2})$ starts. - (d) Officers assigned or directed into court, including Probate Court and official hearings while on duty shall receive straight time.
+- Section 2. (a) All hours worked over a twelve (12) hour shift will be paid at the rate of time and one-half (1 $\frac{1}{2}$). - (b) All hours worked over 84 hours in a bi-weekly pay period shall be paid at the rate of time and one-half $(1 \frac{1}{2})$. - (c) All hours taken off during the regular work schedule without pay will be made up before the time and one-half $(1\frac{1}{2})$ starts. - (d) Officers assigned or directed into court, including Probate Court and official hearings while on duty shall receive straight time.
 While off duty, the officer shall receive time and one-half (11⁄2).
 Those officers who are required to appear in court on their off-duty time shall have had at least six (6) hours of cumulative off-duty time prior to reporting for their regular shift.
-Officers who have to adjust their regular shift start time to meet the six hour threshold, shall immediately notify the on-duty supervisor.
-Only actual hours worked will be compensated. - (f) All hours worked due to call back and directed into court shall receive two (2) hours minimum at the rate of time and one-half $(1\frac{1}{2})$. - (g) Any witness fees paid to the officer for employment related court appearances shall be turned over to the employer. - Section 3.
-The supervisor who is on duty during the period when overtime is actually worked shall have the responsibility of authorizing the overtime and communicating said overtime to payroll, subject to the approval of the Director of Public Safety. - Section 4.
-Equalization of Overtime Hours.
-Overtime hours shall be divided as equally as possible among qualified Employees in the department using the following procedure:
+Officers who have to adjust their regular shift start time to meet the six-hour threshold, shall immediately notify the on-duty supervisor.
+Only actual hours worked will be compensated.

+- (e) All hours worked due to call back shall receive two (2) hours minimum at the rate of time and one-half ($1\frac{1}{2}$).
+Any employee, who in the line of duty, must appear in court outside of his/her scheduled work hours or is called in outside of their scheduled hours for court, shall be entitled to three hours call-in pay minimum at the rate of time and one-half ($1\frac{1}{2}$). - (f) Any witness fees paid to the officer for employment related court appearances shall be turned over to the employer.

+Section 3.
+The supervisor who is on duty during the period when overtime is actually worked shall have the responsibility of authorizing the overtime and communicating said overtime to payroll, subject to the approval of the Director of Public Safety.